 Athletic Training (ATR)

-ATR-5200 Emergency Medical Response (4 semester hours)
+ATR-5200 Emergency Medical Response I (2 semester hours)

 Additional fee required

-This course is designed to give athletic training students a basic foundation in the prevention and care of acute athletic injuries and illnesses.
-Injury prevention, identification of acute injuries/illnesses, and on-site injury evaluation and care will be emphasized.
-Must be accepted into the Master's Degree Program or advanced standing in the BS in Exercise Science Athletic Training major.
+Prerequisite(s): Must be accepted into the Master's Degree Program or have advanced standing in the BS in Exercise Science Athletic Training major.

-Prerequisite(s): ATR-5520 with a grade of "B" or better.
+Prerequisite(s): Take ATR-5750 with a grade of "B" or better.

 ATR-5510 Diagnosis of the Lower Extremity (4 semester hours)